vdhamer/Photo-Club-Hub/Photo Club Hub/Documentation/Level2_expertise_EN.md

 <details><summary>Click to expand or collapse an answer</summary></p>
 At the moment, there are roughly 25 tags available.

-In the iOS version of the app, all available (and some candidate) tags are listed at the bottom of the `Who's Who` screen.
+In the iOS version of the app, all available (and some candidate) tags are listed at the bottom of the `Photographers` screen.
 You can reach the bottom quickly by using the Search bar to filter out all the photographers.</p>

 The HTML/web version of the app will get a comparable list, but it will be accessed a bit differently.